Purpose: Identify primary, secondary, and tertiary sources to base your research on well-grounded information.

 Types of Sources, by Discipline

-Note that there is some overlap among the three divisions here, and that primary sources in one division may be used as secondary sources in another.
+There is some overlap among these three disciplines, and primary sources in one discipline may be considered secondary sources in another.

-In fields related to science, technology, engineering, and mathematics, including medicine —
+For fields in science, technology, engineering, and mathematics, including medicine —

 Primary sources tend to be peer-reviewed original research articles, lab data, data sets, experiments, surveys, statistics, conference reports, algorithms, code libraries, and models.
 Sources for medicine- or healthcare-related fields may also make use of primary and secondary sources as listed in the social sciences.